 Ministry officials talked about the importance of daily interaction and peaceful negotiation.
 Communication in the home is ongoing and will always be needed.
 Parents who work together at home and in the garden teach children how to interact peacefully, and ensure there is always food and love at home.

 However, there are few role models in this community.
 Rural Ugandans are often told from an early age to keep quiet when they face injustice.
 Silent perseverance is highly regarded in a wife.
 Persistent communication habits, needed every day in order to maintain strong relationships, are not easy to develop in adulthood.

 My hope is that government officials can go beyond education, and use role play and modelling to communicate their very important message.

-Our monitoring team will continue to survey the local community over the coming 18 months.
+Our monitoring team will continue to survey the local community until 2020.
 So far, we’ve learned that home violence has reduced and kids are sharing more of what they learn from school, at home.
-These were two of our main objectives.
+Everyone is developing a voice and feeling less pressure in their everyday lives.
+Daytime drinking is under control and families are actively planting commercial crops, and engaging in small business.
 Men and women admit they are communicating better, and even see a change of attitude in their partner.